benjamin-heasly/geffenlab-phy-desktop/README.md

 This sets up a Docker environment with [Phy](https://github.com/cortex-lab/phy) installed.

-Here's how I'm building and testing this locally:
+Here's how I'm building and testing this locally.
+It's a bit rought at the moment, but it works and that is a good start.

 ```
 cd geffenlab-phy-desktop